pohly/enhancements/keps/sig-storage/20191031-storage-capacity-constraints-for-pod-scheduling.md

 }

-// CSIStoragePoolSpec contains the constant attributes of a CSIStoragePool.
+// CSIStoragePoolSpec contains the constant attributes of a CSIStoragePool. type CSIStoragePoolSpec struct {
+	// The CSI driver that provides access to the storage pool.
+	// This must be the string returned by the CSI GetPluginName() call.
+	DriverName string
+}

+// CSIStoragePoolStatus contains runtime information about a CSIStoragePool.
 //
 // A pool might only be accessible from a subset of the nodes in the
 // cluster.
 That subset can be identified either via NodeTopology or
 // Nodes, but not both.
 If neither is set, the pool is assumed
-// to be available in the entire cluster. type CSIStoragePoolSpec struct {
+// to be available in the entire cluster.
+//
+// It is expected to be extended with other
+// attributes which do not depend on the storage class, like health of
-    // The CSI driver that provides access to the storage pool.
+// the pool.
+Therefore it has the list of
-	// This must be the string returned by the CSI GetPluginName() call.
-	DriverName string
+// `CSIStorageByClass` instances instead of just the capacity
+// and the storage class being in the spec. type CSIStoragePoolStatus struct {
 	// NodeTopology can be used to describe a storage pool that is available
 	// only for nodes matching certain criteria.
 	// +optional